Phase-Space Engineering and Collective Dynamics in Memcomputing: Conclusions

 Although only a subset of viable parameters provide scale invariance (as suggested by the avalanche distributions), the latter does not seem to be always necessary to solve problem instances up to the sizes we could reach with our computational resources.
-Many other regions in parameter space feature large avalanches up to the largest problem size, suggesting that strong coupling among the logical DOFs (and thus, DLRO) still exists even without such scale invariance.
-However, further (analytical) work is needed to understand if the phase of DLRO will eventually ``merge'' with the phase of scale invariance in the thermodynamic limit, and what the consequences are for the efficiency of DMMs to solve problem instances in such a limit.
+Many other regions in parameter space feature large avalanches up to the largest problem size, suggesting that strong coupling among the logical DOFs (and thus, collective dynamics) still exists even without such scale invariance.
+However, further (analytical) work is needed to understand if the phase of collective behavior will eventually ``merge'' with the phase of scale invariance in the thermodynamic limit, and what the consequences are for the efficiency of DMMs to solve problem instances in such a limit.

 In addition to shedding further light on the physics behind these machines, this work paves the way for more efficient methods to tune the relevant hyper-parameters of the ODEs of DMMs.
-In fact, we anticipate that such tuning procedures would have to rely on the maximization of the DLRO between the fast DOFs, which is the most important physical advantage of these machines.
+In fact, we anticipate that such tuning procedures would have to rely on maximizing a metric which assesses the collective behavior in the fast DOFs, which is the most important physical advantage of these machines.
 We leave this for future studies.\\